MattJarman/mhw-api/README.md

 This script will initialise the .env file, install dependencies, and generate an app key if this is your first time installing the project.

+In addition to this, you will also need to place the downloaded MHWorldData SQLite database into the root of the`database` folder in the root of the project.
+Ensure the file is named `database.sqlite`.

 ### Helper Script